zaza81/protect/README.md

 ---

-Thank you for using **ai-safe**!
+Thank you for using **PROTECT**!
 We hope it helps you manage and protect your digital resources effectively.